Asian Tour: Tournaments and prize money

 Each year the Asian Tour co-sanctions a number of events with the European Tour, with these events offering higher prize funds than most of the other tournaments on the tour as a result.
 While most of these tournaments have been in Asia, the Omega European Masters in Switzerland has been co-sanctioned from 2009 to 2017.
 In addition, the two tours sometimes tri-sanction events with the Sunshine Tour or PGA Tour of Australasia in those tours' respective regions.
 The Asian Tour also co-sanctions tournaments with the Japan Golf Tour.

 Since 2008, 50 percent of players' earnings from the US Open and The Open Championship have counted towards the Asian Tour's Order of Merit.
 The two Opens were singled out from the other majors because they have open qualifying which Asian Tour members may enter.

-Asia's richest event, the HSBC Champions, was first played in November 2005 with a prize fund of $5 million.
-The tournament is co-sanctioned by the Asian Tour and the earnings were counted towards the money list for its first three years before it became a World Golf Championships event in 2009.
-From 2009 to present, the earnings are not counted towards the Asian Tour Order of Merit.
+Formerly Asia's richest event, the HSBC Champions, was first played in November 2005 with a prize fund of $5 million.
+The tournament was co-sanctioned by the Asian Tour and the earnings were counted towards the money list for its first three years before it became a World Golf Championships event in 2009.

-Another limited-field event in Malaysia, the CIMB Classic, was launched in 2010 with a $6 million purse.
-The first Asian Tour event to be co-sanctioned by the US-based PGA Tour began as an unofficial event on that tour, but it started to offer official money and FedEx Cup points in 2013.
+Another limited-field event in Malaysia; the CIMB Classic, was launched in 2010 with a $6 million purse.
+The first Asian Tour event to be co-sanctioned by the U.S.-based PGA Tour began as an unofficial event on that tour, but it started to offer official money and FedEx Cup points in 2013.

 In 2016, the tour's richest sole-sanctioned event was the Venetian Macao Open, with a prize fund of $1.1 million.

+In 2022, the Saudi International became the tour's flagship event and as a result became its richest sole-sanctioned event.